Men's Swimming and Diving Looks for Third Straight Big Ten Title

 Men's Swimming & Diving to Open Season with Wisconsin Dual

-Mark Hill recently concluded his fifth season on the University of Michigan swimming and diving staff and his second as assistant coach, working primarily with the men's team.
+Mark Hill recently concluded his sixth season on the University of Michigan swimming and diving staff and his third as assistant coach, working primarily with the men's team.
 He spent the previous three seasons as the volunteer assistant coach with the men's swimming and diving team before being promoted to full-time staff in August 2012.

 Hill oversees the sprint group with Mike Bottom.
 In Hill's six years, Michigan swimmers have set program records in eight individual races and on all five relays, including the national-champion 200-yard medley relay team of Miguel Ortiz, Bruno Ortiz, Sean Fletcher and Zack Turk, which set NCAA, NCAA Championships and U.S. Open records at the 2013 NCAA Championships.
 One of the biggest benefactors to Hill's coaching was Bruno Ortiz, who left Michigan as the school's record holder in the 50-yard freestyle and 100-yard freestyle, winning a total of three Big Ten titles in those events.
 Hill was also instrumental in coaching Dylan Bosch to the national title in the 200-yard butterfly.